(via text-to-speech software)

-We see in our own history that there are have been many attempts to change O Canada, including June 1990 when Toronto City Council voted in favour of recommending to the federal government that the wording, “our home and native land” be changed to “our home and cherished land” to be more inclusive of non-native-born Canadians, and that the phrase, “in all thy sons command” be changed to “in all of us command” to bring it closer to the original, “thou dost in us command”, and be more gender inclusive.
+We see in our own history that there have been many attempts to change O Canada, including in June 1990, when Toronto City Council voted in favour of recommending to the federal government that the wording “our home and native land” be changed to “our home and cherished land” to be more inclusive of non-native-born Canadians, and that the phrase “in all thy sons command” be changed to “in all of us command” to bring it closer to the original, “thou dost in us command”, and to make it more gender-inclusive.

 Several groups criticized the reference to God in the English version and to Catholicism in the French version as being anti-secular, and in 2010, the Speech from the Throne indicated it would review the original gender-neutral wording of the national anthem.
 Public outcry against changing the national anthem, including the same in the riding of saw the plans reversed.

 The government and all members of Parliament in the House, support women.

 We are all committed to seeing a better life and better opportunities for mothers, wives, daughters, sisters, and granddaughters, but there is much more that we can do.
 In the status of women committee, we are currently studying gender-based analysis and will be returning in the fall for a full and in-depth study on violence against women.